EPFL-LCN/neuronaldynamics-exercises/doc/exercises/spatial-working-memory.rst

 Exercise: Decoding the population activity into a population vector
 -------------------------------------------------------------------
 In the raster plot above we see that the population of spiking neurons keeps a memory of the stimulus.
 In this exercise we decode the population vector (i.e. the  angle ``theta`` stored in the working memory) from the spiking activity.
 The population vector is defined as the **weighted (by spike counts) mean of the preferred directions of the neurons**.
-To do so, we access the data in the  Brian2 SpikeMonitor returned by the simulation.
+We access the data in the  Brian2 SpikeMonitor returned by the simulation to calculate population vector.
 Read the `Brian2 documentation <http://brian2.readthedocs.io/en/stable/user/recording.html>`_ to see how one can access spike trains.
 Then implement the readout following the steps given here:

 Mapping the neuron index onto it's preferred direction